 Welcome!

-My name is Rachel M. Feldman and I am a New Jersey based Licensed Clinical Social Worker (LCSW), ADHD Certified Clinical Service Provider (ADHD-CCSP), and Autism Spectrum Disorder Clinical Specialist (ASDCS).
-I work as a neuro-affirming bilingual (Spanish) psychotherapist with a specialization in working with children, adolescents, young adults, and parents.
+My name is Rachel M. Feldman and I am a New Jersey based Licensed Clinical Social Worker (LCSW), ADHD Certified Clinical Service Provider (ADHD-CCSP), Autism Spectrum Disorder Clinical Specialist (ASDCS) and Pathological Demand Avoidance (PDA) Level 2 Certified Provider.
+I provide neuro-affirming psychotherapy with a specialization in working with children, adolescents, young adults, and parents.
 Click here to learn more about my professional background.

 Areas of Specialty